WordPress/test-handbook/get-setup-for-testing/email-testing.md

 });
 ```

-### 3. Using WP Mail for WordPress Studio
+## Other Tools for Mail Testing

-For testing emails with [WordPress Studio](https://developer.wordpress.com/studio/) you can use [WP Mail](https://github.com/jonathanbossenger/wp-mail) by [@jonathanbossenger](https://github.com/jonathanbossenger), a desktop application for logging and viewing emails sent from WordPress Studio local sites.
+- For testing emails with [WordPress Studio](https://developer.wordpress.com/studio/) you can use [WP Mail](https://github.com/jonathanbossenger/wp-mail) by [@jonathanbossenger](https://github.com/jonathanbossenger), a desktop application for logging and viewing emails sent from WordPress Studio local sites.

-WP Mail automatically detects your WordPress Studio installation, installs a mu-plugin to capture all `wp_mail()` calls, and monitors for new emails in real time.
-It lists all logged emails with sender, recipient, subject, and timestamp, and allows you to view full email details including headers, attachments, and both HTML and plain text messages.
-It is cross-platform and supports macOS, Windows, and Linux.

 ## Conclusion